Background pattern

 After taking this medicine:

-It is mandatory to exclude the possibility of pregnancy by performing a pregnancy test:
+It is mandatory to rule out the possibility of pregnancy by performing a pregnancy test:

 Children and adolescents

-Do not take this medicine before the first menstrual bleeding (menarche).
+Do not take this medicine before the first menstrual period (menarche).

-Inform your doctor or pharmacist if you are taking, or have recently taken, any other medicine, including over-the-counter medicines or herbal medicines.
+Tell your doctor or pharmacist if you are taking, or have recently taken, any other medicines, including those obtained without a prescription or herbal medicines.

-- a medicine to treat fungal infections (griseofulvin),
+• a medicine used to treat fungal infections (griseofulvin),

 Consult your doctor or pharmacist if you need more information about the correct dose for you.

-Consult your doctor as soon as possible after taking the tablets, to inform you about the reliable methods of regular contraception and to prevent pregnancy (see also section 3 “How to take Levonorgestrel Teva” for more information).
+Consult your doctor as soon as possible after taking the tablets, so they can inform you about reliable methods of regular contraception and prevent pregnancy (see also section 3 "How to take Levonorgestrel Teva" for more information).

-Levonorgestrel Tevamay also affect the correct functioning of other medicines.
+Levonorgestrel Teva may also affect the proper functioning of other medicines.

-- a medicine called ciclosporin (inhibits the immune system).
+• a medicine called ciclosporin (which suppresses the immune system).

 Pregnancy and breastfeeding